mariushelf/sa2django/README.md

 # Changelog
+## 0.2.0
+- derive foreignkeys from MANYTOONE relationships instead of relying on explicit ForeignKey columns

 ## 0.1.3
 - set arbitrary `max_length` of 2048 on String fields that do not have a defined length in sqlalchemy.
 Necessary because Django does not support unlimited String fields, even